tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 The main routine will look like this

-public static void main(String[] args) {&#8230;&#8230;.}
+public static void main(String[] args) {…….}

-A java source file has to end in .java, for example MyClass.java this will produce a file called MyClass.class. you can&#8217;t have more than one public class in a source file, you cannot have partial classes like in .net either.
+A java source file has to end in .java, for example MyClass.java this will produce a file called MyClass.class. you can't have more than one public class in a source file, you cannot have partial classes like in .net either.

 Java runs on top of the JVM, the JVM is different per operating system.
-No need to recompile Java&#8230;Write once run everywhere&#8230;.some people like to say write once&#8230;debug everywhere 🙂
+No need to recompile Java…Write once run everywhere….some people like to say write once…debug everywhere 🙂

 **Java versions and flavors**